epierson9/NYT_trump_coverage/README.md

-# NYT_trump_coverage
+# NYT Trump Coverage
-Analysis of the drop in NYT's coverage of Trump.
+Analysis of the drop in the NYT's coverage of Donald Trump in late March / early April.